alvazir/jobasha/README.md

-    -c, --config <PATH>         Path to the game configuration file -o, --output <PATH>         Name of the output plugin -O, --output-dir <PATH>     Name of the output plugin directory -n, --no-date               Do not add date to the output plugin name --dry-run               Do not write output plugin
+    -c, --config <PATH>         Path to the game configuration file -o, --output <PATH>         Name of the output plugin -O, --output-dir <PATH>     Name of the output plugin directory --date                  Add date to the output plugin name --dry-run               Do not write output plugin
     -l, --log <PATH>            Name of the log file -L, --no-log                Do not write log